Welcome to today's edition of the Rush 24-7 podcast.

 What?

-I I I well, maybe so.
+In fact, I, well, maybe so.

 I thought about maybe leaving, you know, just running a best of show.

-Um just for for for to prove my racial sensitivities and so forth.
+Just to prove my racial sensitivities and so forth.

-Um Obama's out there.
+And now Obama's out there.

 Martin Luther King Day is another day of service to the community.

-Yep, Martin Luther King Day and KGO television in San Francisco.
+Yep, Martin Luther King Day.

 Let me see, where is this?

-Uh KGO San Francisco.
+KGO San Francisco.

-Uh yeah, organizers are hoping to see thousands across the Bay Area come out and make a difference today.
+Yeah, organizers are hoping to see thousands across the Bay Area come out and make a difference today.

 President Obama and Coretta Scott King are asking for people to think of today as a day of service.

-Now, and I don't want to be insensitive here, but didn't Coretta Scott King pass away in 2006?
+Now, I don't want to be insensitive here, but didn't Coretta Scott King pass away in 2006?

 Wasn't there a funeral?

-It wasn't, didn't the funeral crashers go to it?
+Didn't the funeral crashers go to it?

 Didn't Clinton and a bunch of them go there and try to hijack that funeral for their own political purposes?